joboccara/my-media-store/README.md

 Tips:
 - if you want/need to change models, you can update the migrations, it will be quicker/easier ;)

-### Initial state
+## Initial state

 You have a `products_controller` allowing to list all the products by kind.
 Users can browse them and download them.
 Their downloaded list is available in the `downloads_controller`.

 Now the situation is clear, have a look to [instructions/iteration1.md](instructions/iteration1.md).
+We provide minimal tests for each iteration to guide you (`iteration_x_test.rb`), but you can write more if you want/need.

-Please do not look at instructions ahead of time, you will spoil you and ruin the training ^^
+**Please do not look at instructions/tests ahead of time, you will spoil you and ruin the training ^^**